numberoverzero/bloop/docs/user/03_query_scan.rst

     engine.bind(BaseModel)

-To get all the files named "setup.py" with a scan:
+Find all files named "setup.py" with a scan:

 .. code-block:: python